triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/tutorial.md

 pip install "git+https://github.com/triton-inference-server/triton_cli@0.0.8"

 # Install sed in case it's not already installed
-apt-get update && apt-get install -y sed jq
+apt-get update && apt-get install -y jq

 # Download model:
-triton import -m opt125m --backend vllm
+triton import -m gpt2 --backend vllm

 # Check if model.json exists and has write permissions
-if [ -w /root/models/opt125m/1/model.json ]; then
+if [ -w /root/models/gpt2/1/model.json ]; then
     echo 'model.json exists and is writable' else
     echo 'model.json does not exist or is not writable'